 ⟡ Deadline for nominations is March 11th, 2023 @ 11:59PM ⟡

-WWW accepts nominations year around for anyone who dedication to water in the Great Lakes area of Canada.
+Water Watchers accepts nominations year around for anyone who dedication to water in the Great Lakes area of Canada and beyond.
 Our only qualifying criterion is for the Hugh Whiteley Lifetime Achievement Award, which requires at least 20 years of service in water protection.
 Anyone can be nominated for the Waves of Change Award.

 Semi-finalists are selected and reviewed by a panel of judges.
 The annual recipients will be announced near World Water Day each year and celebrated with a live event held online.

 2022 Waves of Change Award Winner - Josephine Mandamin Baa

 Through her many Sacred Water Walks, Josephine reminded us all that Water is a living being and the blood of our Mother the Earth and all of her creatures.
 We must first love, honour and respect her, and we can all do this by singing to her, by speaking to her and by listening deeply to her.

 In 2003, she began her water walks and walked more than 25,000 kilometers, driven by her deep concern & care for the lakes and rivers across Turtle Island.
 She walked the entire shoreline of all five Great Lakes multiple times.
 Even as her body called for rest, she was tireless in her dedication to the source of life and lived her role as a water protector fiercely while inspiring thousands of others to join her in walking for, caring for, and protecting water.

 For all this and more, we honour Josephine and recognize her continuing legacy for water protection.